Vaccination FAQs (cont.)

 Are there any dangers to being immunized?

 There is no such thing as a risk-free vaccine, and many risks may not be appreciated today.
 However, the health risk of not being vaccinated is real and is clearly greater than that of being vaccinated.
-Most side effects from vaccinations are mild and limited to local reactions at the site and/or a fever.
+Most side effects from vaccinations are mild and limited to local reactions at the injection site and/or a mild fever.
 Unfortunately, there are rarely serious and even fatal side effects related to vaccines.
 While these events are sad, not taking the vaccine could also result in death or disability.